 Outgoing Family Health History

-This interface (also known as the HL7 Pedigree Interface) transmits family health histories, including diseases and conditions, from Epic’s EMR to another system.
+This interface follows the HL7 Pedigree standard to transmit family health histories, including diseases and conditions, from Epic’s EMR to another system.
 This is intended for linking genetic data, risk analysis, and clinical decision support.

 Users can create QRDA I documents from data in their Epic EMR.
 Each QRDA I document is specific to one patient and contains data pertinent to quality measure reporting.
 QRDA I documents are typically used by hospitals for quality measure submissions, and the format can also be used by individual providers.
 Many regulatory programs, including Meaningful Use, Core Measures, PQRS, Inpatient Quality Reporting, and ORYX Performance Measurement Reporting, accept QRDA I documents to satisfy their quality reporting requirements.